ywseo/ywseo.github.io/_portfolio/portfolio-1.md

 ---
-title: "Enabling Self-Driving Cars to Know Where They Can Traverse"
+title: "Enabling Self-Driving Cars to Know Where They Can and Cannot Drive"
 excerpt: "Tracking of traversable region boundary, analyzing ortho-images to generate lane-level maps."
 collection: portfolio
 ---